-The Howe School offers two programs that provide students with an opportunity to augment their academic training with a real-world, working experience – the Graduate Cooperative Education program (Co-op) which is open to both domestic and international students, and Curricular Practical Training (CPT) which is open to F-1 international students who have been in the U.S. for at least one academic year.
+The Howe School offers two programs that provide students with an opportunity to augment their academic training with a real-world, working experience – the Graduate Cooperative Education program (Co-op) which is open to both domestic and international students, and Curricular Practical Training (CPT) which is open to F-1 international students.
 Both options require the student to have completed two semesters of full-time study before applying.
 Details on these programs are provided below.

 Graduate Cooperative Education Program (CO-OP)

 A Co-op position involves a full-time, one-semester, paid position (internship) at a sponsoring company.
 Despite working full time, the student’s status as a full-time student is preserved.

-Graduate students in the MSM, MSIS and MSTM programs are eligible for participation in the Graduate Co-op program, although it is important to note that the number of openings is limited – typically to five per program per semester.
+Graduate students in the MS in BI&A, MSM, MSIS and MSTM programs are eligible for participation in the Graduate Co-op program, although it is important to note that the number of openings is limited – typically to five per program per semester.
 Students are nominated by the sponsoring department or program with final approval coming from the Co-op office.

 To qualify, you must be a full-time student and meet the following requirements:

 - Completed two full-time semesters of study prior to the co-op work term.